jpjust/cityzones-v1.0/README.txt

 # CityZones Application Server

-CityZones Application Server is a web interface and back-end application for CityZones Maps-service: https://github.com/jpjust/cityzones-maps-service
+CityZones Application Server is a web interface and back-end application for CityZones Maps-service.

 The web interface works as a client for the user, so the user can configure an AoI to reqeuest a RiskZones classification.
 The Maps-service workers will periodically request a task from the CityZones Application Server to perform it locally and then send the results back.
 The web interface can then present the results to the user.